alireza9978/alireza9978.github.io/_pages/about.md

 Currently, I am researching Missing Value Handling with deep learning models in power consumption.
 Also, I am the manager of the power consumption prediction project under the supervision of Dr. Yagmae Moghadam.

-I am interested in pattern recognition and anomaly detection in time series.
+I am interested in Machine learning and Deep learning.